Best Gas Leaf Blowers in 2026: When Cordless Still Isn't Enough

 Every 10 hours: Clean or replace the air filter.
 A clogged filter starves the engine and runs it lean — leading to overheating and engine damage.

-Annually: Replace the spark plug ($4).
+Annually: Replace the spark plug (low-cost tier).
 Inspect the muffler and exhaust port for carbon buildup.
 Empty fuel and run dry before storage, or add fuel stabilizer.

-Every 2-3 years: Carburetor cleaning or rebuild ($60-150 at a dealer).
+Every 2-3 years: Carburetor cleaning or rebuild (budget-friendly tier at a dealer).
 The #1 cause of "won't start" issues is gunked-up carb from old fuel.

 The ethanol problem: Modern pump gas contains 10-15% ethanol.
 Ethanol attracts water, separates over time, and corrodes carburetor diaphragms.
 If you let fuel sit in your blower for 30+ days without stabilizer, you're rolling the dice on a carburetor failure.
 Either run dry between uses or use ethanol-free pre-mix fuel year-round.